keosariel/keosariel.github.io/projects.md

 ### Toy Programming Language

 This is a compiler for a language, built with Python 3.6 and the LLVM framework using the llvmlite library.
+I wrote this during my early stage of programming, when I need to understand the inner workings of compilers.

 #### Features